 My go-to technique for easily peeling off the outer layer of garlic is by crushing it first.
 Just place your cloves on your cutting board and use the flat end of your knife to push down on the garlic, one at a time, until you hear them crunch.

 This will crack open the outer layer, making it much easier for you to peel it off.
-This will expose a smooth, shiny surface.
-Once you’ve completely peeled your garlic, keep the cloves whole to roast them.
+Once peeled, you can keep the cloves whole to roast them.

 Just like other onions, shallots have many layers, making them very easy to peel.
 Start by chopping both ends off of the shallots and slicing them in half lengthwise.